Farmhouse/fhp2-drugs-and-daydreams/README.md

 The road climbs into the air, until we look down upon those trees from arid heights, then descending again along granite edges of road until we’ve come back to a sandy beach.
 I sit on the shore and let the ocean mist blow across me.

 Like so much noise, we set out to find the frequencies that others tend to ignore, that convention has cast aside.
 Having fully embraced punk, first as a music scene, then as a scene that encouraged one to create their own set of ethics, to dream huge and make creative use of your resources to get there.
 Artemis climbed the rocks toward the water.
 Over the previous years we had cooked house meals from food that had been cast aside by the giant health food stores of our city, or from the greens and berries that grew throughout our neighborhood.
-We had ridden our bikes through the nights, sneaking into high school and apartment complex pools, refining our methods of looting food from chain stores and otherwise avoiding work as much as possible in order to spend our time volunteering at the infoshop.
+We had ridden our bikes through the nights, sneaking into high school and apartment complex swimming pools, refining our methods of looting food from chain stores and otherwise avoiding work as much as possible in order to spend our time volunteering at the infoshop.
 Over time, things began to change.
 Artemis had got a boyfriend and would dedicate more and more of her time to the gardens not only in the backyard, but now in the front as well, and discuss entering into an apprenticeship in carpentry.

 I had become tired of the direction that my city was changing, feeling that the sleepy feel and inclusive scene was growing far more pretentious and exclusive, overrun by people who had no respect toward the communities and neighborhoods they were moving into and altering the character of, and I was ready to leave Portland, Oregon behind.